top of page

 The primary mission of Capital Futsal is to provide more opportunities for the youth to play futsal and soccer in the Wake County area.

-Capital Futsal is owned and operated by the Genome Foundation Inc. which is a 501c3 non-profit organization.
+Capital Futsal is powered by the Genome Foundation Inc. which is a 501c3 non-profit organization.
 All revenue generated by the Capital Futsal programs goes directly back into the league and into The Genome Foundation Inc. to fund scholarships for youth soccer and futsal players who cannot afford the cost to play.

 Meet the Staff.png